Return to Learning After a Disruption

 - As you meet again with your students, consider opening space to process the experiences of the disruption.
 Consider how these experiences or events relate to your specific discipline or course topics.

 - Share resources such as USF Counseling Center available on Tampa/Sarasota-Manatee at 813-974-2831 24/7 by selecting option “3” after business hours and St. Pete Counseling Services: 727-873-4422 (Option 2).
 USF also provides students all day 24/7 free mental health services with professionals through the TalkNow service.

 - If a student reaches out and tells you they are impacted in a way that will make it impossible to continue classes, inform them of their options for incomplete or a withdrawal with cause.
 You can submit a SOS referral or suggest they can contact the SOS office to discuss a withdrawal with cause.

-- Students who are experiencing academic, financial, or personal hardships due to Hurricane Fiona or Hurricane Ian should use this link to connect with the Dean of Students office.
+- Students who are experiencing academic, financial, or personal hardships due to Hurricane Idalia should use this link to connect with the Dean of Students office.